samuelcmace/samuelcmace.github.io/portfolio.md

 As a capstone project to complete my Software Developer Associate program at Northeast Wisconsin Technical College, I had the opportunity to piece together a large software application.
-For this task, I chose the Spring Boot framework so that I could practice my skills in the Java programming language.
-This project taught me the Spring MVC architecture for API design, the Spring Security framework, and the Spring Data JPA for database access in large database-driven applications.
+For this task, I chose the Spring Boot framework so that I could refine my skills in the Java programming language.
+This project taught me the Spring MVC architecture for REST API design, the Spring Security framework for JWT Token Authentication and Authorization, as well as the Spring Data JPA for database access in large database-driven applications.
+I was able to code the frontend in JavaScript, making AJAX calls to the backend to fetch information as needed.

-As part of a separate class, I created an Android application using Kotlin to interface with the customer portion of the API.
-By completing this, I learned the basics of mobile
+As part of a separate class, I created an Android application using Kotlin to interface with the customer portion of the API that I completed as part of my capstone.
+By completing this mobile application, I learned the basics of activity and fragment navigation, UI components, Firebase and REST API integration, database access using Room, as well as location detection and the Google Maps API.

 # Understanding the Kanji